Permission to Use Materials from the Mindful Self-Compassion (MSC™) Program

 MSC™ and Mindful Self-Compassion™ Applications

 - An MSC “application” is essentially a full MSC program with some minor changes (language, content) for specialized populations.
 An application may use the “MSC” in the main title of the program, such as “MSC for Men” or “MSC for Diabetes.”
 Trained MSC teachers with particular expertise or training should feel free to develop and teach MSC applications for specialized populations.

 - The Center for MSC (CMSC) is available to consult with developers and would like to be made aware of any interesting, new applications of MSC so we can advise, support, and possibly help disseminate these applications.

 - Developers of specialized applications must be at least Trained MSC Teachers.
 Research on specialized programs should only have Certified MSC Teachers teaching the program to insure a high standard of teaching competence.

-- Developers do not require permission or approval from CMSC to teach new applications of MSC unless they intend to publish or desiminate the program outside of their own professional practice or program their curriculum.
-In that case, they need permission of the copyright holder of the two manuals, Guilford Press, and the CMSC.
-See above for for details.
+- Developers do not require permission or approval from CMSC to teach new applications of MSC unless they intend to publish or disseminate the program outside of their own professional practice or program their curriculum.
+In that case, they need permission from the copyright holder of the two manuals, Guilford Press, and the CMSC.
+See above for details.

 Approval by CMSC